huang-feiyu/gomoku/README.md

 * [x] how to use go websocket -- [mastering websockets](https://programmingpercy.tech/blog/mastering-websockets-with-go/)
 * [ ] replace the frontend code that can't be applied to gomoku with or without Vue CLi for gomoku
-* [ ] connect the wire between Vue CLi and Go WebSocket
+* [ ] connect the wire between frontend and Go WebSocket
 * [ ] test & put into production

 ---